zuai-logo

 All Flashcards

-It inverts the function, changing increasing functions to decreasing and vice versa.
+It reflects the graph across the x-axis, changing increasing functions to decreasing and vice versa, and affecting the end behavior.

 What are the differences between exponential growth and logarithmic growth?